ajbowen249/mol/readme.md

 For now, this is the flagship project driving further development of `DDE`.
 In the event this does get taken down (despite my _ironclad_ reasoning above), that library should be unaffected, as, on its own, it's a valid OGL-SRD 5.1 use case.
 All references to WotC/Larian IP and other SRD no-nos are contained to this repository.
 I've got a few ideas on where I could take `DDE` if this gets Lamberted, like more-advanced `80` family machines or an original campaign.

-## Building

-This project uses [zasm](https://k1.spdns.de/Develop/Projects/zasm/Documentation/index.html), [make](https://www.gnu.org/software/make/manual/make.html), and [python 3](https://www.python.org/), and assumes all are in your `PATH`.
-First, pull down the engine with `git submodule update --init`, and then build with `make`.
-The campaign is split up into acts, and each act should yield a `bg3<act>.hex` file under `build`.
-Currently, only the first act exists.

 ## Running

+The [Releases](https://github.com/ajbowen249/mol/releases/tag/v1.0.1) page should have the latest build of the project.
+You should see both `.co` and `.hex` files for each act (currently just act 1).

+### From Cassette

+Thanks to [majick](https://github.com/majick), the build script produces a `.co`-formatted file binary file.
+This file is too large to work in the Model 100's built-in storage, but can be loaded up through the cassette interface.
+This is currently only confirmed working on [CloudT](https://bitchin100.com/CloudT/#!/M100Display), but should, theoretically, work on a stock Model 100 when loaded through the cassette interface as well.
+To run it on CloudT:

+1. Enter BASIC, and run `clear 256,45568`
+2. Click "Choose File," and select `bg31.co`
+3. Run `cloadm`
+4. When it's done loading, run `call 45568`

-### Physical Model 100
+### Physical Model 100 with Just a Serial Cable

-The `dungeon-delver-engine` repo has a two-step process with a loader script followed by a native loader program.
+If all you have is a stock Model 100 and a serial cable to connect to a modern PC, then the `dungeon-delver-engine` repo has a two-step process with a loader script followed by a native loader program that can help you out.
 Refer to the `dungeon-delver-engine` docs for that process.

 ### Virtual-T

 Using the [Virtual-T](https://sourceforge.net/projects/virtualt/) emulator, first run `clear 256,45568`.
-Then, using the `Memory Editor` tool, load the output hex file starting at address `$B200`.
+Then, using the `Memory Editor` tool, load the output `.hex` file starting at address `$B200`.
+Once that is done, you can run it with `call 45568`.

-#### Once Loaded

-Once the binary is loaded into memory through any method, you can run it with `call 45568`.
+## Building

+This project uses [`zasm`](https://k1.spdns.de/Develop/Projects/zasm/Documentation/index.html), [`make`](https://www.gnu.org/software/make/manual/make.html), [`python 3`](https://www.python.org/), and [`perl`](https://www.perl.org/), and assumes all are in your `PATH`.
+First, pull down the engine with `git submodule update --init`, and then build with `make`.
+The campaign is split up into acts, and each act should yield `bg3<act>.hex` and `bg3<act>.co` files under `build`.
+Currently, only the first act exists.